Jovan Belcher

-Belcher died on December 1, 2012, in a murder-suicide, killing his girlfriend, 22-year-old Kasandra Perkins, before driving to the Chiefs' training facility and shooting himself in the head with a handgun.
+Belcher died on December 1, 2012, in a murder–suicide, killing his girlfriend, 22-year-old Kasandra Perkins, before driving to the Chiefs' training facility and shooting himself in the head with a handgun.

-Early years
+Early life

 The son of John Belcher and Cheryl Shepard, Belcher grew up on Long Island, New York, and attended West Babylon High School in West Babylon, New York.
 He wrestled and played football there under head coach Albert Ritacco between 2001 and 2004.
 He was a three-time All-American as a wrestler, and played as a linebacker, offensive tackle, nose guard, and fullback on the football team.
 He was captain of the football team for two seasons and led West Babylon to two Long Island Football Championships playoff appearances, although the team did not reach the title game.
 The team had its first-ever undefeated regular season in 2004, when Belcher was a senior, but lost in the Suffolk County Championship game.
 The school retired his number 52 jersey, and he returned to the school frequently later in his career to give pregame speeches to the team.
 Though he had an accomplished high school career, was a second-team All-Long Island selection in 2004, and was named to Newsdays list of the best players of the decade for the 2000s, Belcher was not heavily recruited by major college football programs.